 The following information has been produced for staff to help them understand the importance of Equality Screening.

-Queen’s University Belfast is committed to the promotion of equality of opportunity and to creating and sustaining an environment that values and celebrates the diversity of its staff and student body, in pursuance of the principle of equality of opportunity which was enshrined in the University’s Charter of 1908.Equality and Diversity Policy
+Queen’s University Belfast is committed to the promotion of equality of opportunity and to creating and sustaining an environment that values and celebrates the diversity of its staff and student body, in pursuance of the principle of equality of opportunity which was enshrined in the University’s Charter of 1908.Equality, Diversity and Inclusion Policy (2020)

 - TRANS EQUALITY POLICY

 Queen’s University (“the University”) is committed to providing an inclusive and welcoming community where staff and students are enabled to meet their full potential and are treated as individuals.
 This includes providing advice, support and understanding to those individuals who are considering, are taking or have taken steps to present themselves in a sex different to that assigned at birth.
 The University recognises that this can be a very difficult and complex time for an individual and would wish to act in a sensitive and supportive way by having a helpful policy and practices in place to ease any transitional period.
 We fully recognise our legal responsibility to protect the rights of “trans” people (see Section 5 below) and to ensure that no individual is subject to discrimination, harassment or victimisation as a result of the gender in which they present themselves.Trans Equality Policy

 - EQUALITY SCREENING